spdes/computational-sde-intro-lecture/README.md

 8. [**SDE system identification**](./lectures/lecture_notes/lecture8.pdf). <br>
     11 Nov, 2022.
 Room 101142 Ångström.
 13:15 - 15:00. <br>
     This lecture presents estimation methods for SDEs.
-These are typically based on discrete-time measurements, and therefore the tranformation of the original model into a discrete-time model is important.
+These are typically based on discrete-time measurements, and therefore the transformation of the original model into a discrete-time model is important.
 The focus is on the linear time-invariant case.
-We will breifly discuss sampling of continuous-time models, the main challenges of estimating continuous-time models, and discribe some of the available basic estimation approaches.
+We will briefly discuss sampling of continuous-time models, the main challenges of estimating continuous-time models, and describe some of the available basic estimation approaches.
 The approaches can be divided into direct approaches and indirect approaches.
-Among the direct approaches is the maximum likelihood method, which is based on exact discretization of the model and a discrete-time Kalman filter.<br>
+Among the direct approaches is the maximum likelihood method, which is based on exact discretisation of the model and a discrete-time Kalman filter.<br>
     Lecturer: [Mohamed Abdalmoaty](https://user.it.uu.se/~mohab408/)

 -  [**Exercise 3**](./exercises/exercise3.pdf). <br>